nutonomy/nuscenes-devkit/docs/schema_nuimages.md

 sample_data
 ---------
-A sensor data e.g. image or lidar pointcloud.
-Note that we don't have radar in nuImages.
+Sample_data contains the images and information about when they were captured.
-Sample_data covers all sensor data, regardless of whether it is a keyframe or not.
+Sample_data covers all images, regardless of whether they are a keyframe or not.
-For every keyframe image or lidar, we also include up to 6 past and 6 future sweeps at 2 Hz.
+Only keyframes are annotated.
-We can navigate between consecutive lidar or camera sample_datas using the `prev` and `next` pointers.
+For every keyframe, we also include up to 6 past and 6 future sweeps at 2 Hz.
-Only keyframe (sample) images are annotated.
+We can navigate between consecutive images using the `prev` and `next` pointers.
 The sample timestamp is inherited from the keyframe camera sample_data timestamp.
 ```
 sample_data {